tillsiebenmorgen/RS-REMD_tutorial/README.md

 *-l* = ligand mask, specifies the receptor residues whose interaction should be scaled

+*-hMassRepartitioning* = if specified performs hMassRepartitioning on the topology files

 *-o* = outputfile name of the generated replicas